 There may be affiliate links in this article.
 You can read more about this in my disclosure.

-What are Nike Air Force 1s?
+What Are Nike Air Force Ones?

-The Nike Air Force 1s are the first basketball shoe that includes the patented Air technology by Nike, and comes in a range of different styles: low, mid, superlow, high, and super high.
+The Nike Air Force 1s are the first basketball shoe that includes the patented Air technology by Nike and comes in a range of different styles: low, mid, superlow, high, and super high.

 In the mid style, there is a connected strap.
-The high-tops come with a Velcro strap that is movable and removable on many of the designs, whereas the mid-top strap is actually secured to the shoe.
+The high-tops come with a Velcro strap that is movable and removable on many of the designs, whereas the mid-top strap is secured to the shoe.

 Although there have been over 1,700 variations since the shoe’s introduction in 1982, the most common style is this classic white-on-white coloration.
-You may have heard them called Uptowns, from their popularity in Harlem, New York.
+You may have heard them called Uptowns from their popularity in Harlem, New York.

 There have been many iconic redesigns of the shoe, including high-fashion pairs sold at an extremely high price with gold medallions and anaconda or crocodile leather material.

-Then proceed to prepare some soapy water for cleaning the Air Force 1s.
+Proceed to prepare some soapy water for cleaning the Air Force 1s.

-Although you may find there are some all-purpose or specific sneaker cleaner solutions sold, these are not totally necessary to clean your own Air Force 1s and you may find you can make do with household replacements just fine.
+Although you may find some all-purpose or specific sneaker cleaner solutions sold, these are not necessary when you want to clean white Nike Air Force Ones.

-Add a teaspoon of dish soap or dish washing liquid to 2 cups of water.
+Add a teaspoon of dish soap or dishwashing liquid to 2 cups of water.
 You can also use laundry detergent instead of dish soap if you wish, but avoid fragrances and additives in both to prevent anything from interfering in your cleaning of the shoes.

 If you have sensitive skin, wear gloves as you work with the solution, as sodium laureth sulfate (a key lathering ingredient in most soaps and cleaning agents) can dry out the skin and aggravate any psoriasis or atopic dermatitis.